Luigi Villoresi: 1950–1951

+Villoresi's most significant win in 1951 was his monumental victory in the Mille Miglia for Ferrari, marking the second time in history the brand has won the Mille Miglia.

 1952

 In July 1952 Villoresi won the French Grand Prix at Les Sables d'Olonne, driving a Ferrari.
 He captured the three-hour, 208 mi race, with an average speed of 69.3 mph.
 Ferrari achieved a 1,2,3 sweep at the Grand Prix d'France in La Baule, in August 1952.
 Alberto Ascari was first, followed by Villoresi and Rosier.
 Ascari had already clinched the Formula One World Championship before this event.
 Villoresi drove a Ferrari to win the 1952 Grand Prix of Modena in 1:5:21 over a distance of 100 laps, 230.6 km.
 His average speed was 124.236 km/h.